shrinerb/shrine/README.md

 Shrine has integrations for many commercial on-the-fly processing services, including [Cloudinary], [Imgix] and [Uploadcare].

-If you don't want to use a commercial service, [Attache] is a great open-source image server.
-There isn't a Shrine integration written for it yet, but it should be fairly easy to write one.
+If you don't want to use a commercial service, [Attache] and [Dragonfly] are great open-source image servers.
+For Attache a Shrine integration is in progress, while for Dragonfly it is not needed.

 ## Chunked & Resumable uploads